Design Brief Featured Image

 Design Brief Template

-Like in a bad game of telephone, inconsistent design project briefs gloss over key ideas and eventually lose the main point of the project entirely.
-But customizable templates are a surefire way to guarantee every detail is clearly stated.
+Like in a bad game of telephone, inconsistent design project briefs gloss over key ideas and eventually lose the project’s main point entirely.
+But customizable templates are a surefire way to guarantee that every detail is clearly stated.

-Think of pre-built templates as a springboard for standardizing the way you write your design briefs.
-They’re created to simplify and streamline the design brief process so everyone involved can focus on what matters most—the project itself.
+Think of pre-built design brief templates as a way to standardize how you write your design briefs.
+They’re created to simplify the design brief process so everyone involved can focus on what matters most—the project itself.

 The Design Brief Template by ClickUp is your one-stop solution for writing thorough and valuable creative briefs.
 This template applies a designated List to your Workspace with separate views for managing tasks, timelines, and your overall direction.